ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

     - for folders with too many to answer individually, you can pre-answer for all files in the folder with: ```mark-all-filenames-ADS-tag-for-as_instrumental``` and ```mark-all-filenames-ADS-tag-for-NOT-as_instrumental```
   - Optionally use ```sweep ask-if-lyricless``` to mark files that are in a state of “lyriclessness”, our term for unfindable lyrics/giving up on finding lyrics (if you don’t, the lyric approval process will take much longer)
     - for folders with too many to answer individually, you can pre-answer for all files in the folder with:```approve-lyriclessness.bat *``` and ```approve-lyriclessness.bat *```
-    - When done, cleanse invalid lyrics/subtitles with ```sweep delete-sidecar-lyric-and-subtitle-files-for-audiofiles-in-lyricless-approved-state```
+    - When done, cleanse invalid lyrics/subtitles with ```sweep post-lyricless-clean.bat```
-      - This is necessary in the event of LRCget downloading transcriptions that we later decide are invalid via bulk command
+      - This is necessary in the event of LRCget downloading transcriptions that we later decide are invalid via bulk command, TODO: as well as to purge erroneous subtitle/lyric files associated with instrumentals

 - ② Then, align lyrics with ```get-lyrics-here```:
   - Alignment is done by previewing the lyrics of each & every audio file, then either: